Statistical mechanics from quantum envariance and exchange symmetry: Entanglement-Based Derivation for Bose--Einstein and Fermi--Dirac Statistics

+\textit{Permutations of identical particles are envariant and therefore physically indistinguishable.
+The $1/N!$ factor simply reflects that these permutations do not increase the number of accessible states.}

+Permutations of identical particles therefore do not enlarge the accessible state space; they represent degenerate symmetry-related descriptions of a single physical configuration.
+The Gibbs paradox is structurally resolved because quantum symmetry prevents overcounting of states belonging to the same envariant equivalence class.

-\section{Entanglement-Based Derivation for Bose–Einstein and Fermi–Dirac Statistics}
+\section{Entanglement-Based Derivation for Bose--Einstein and Fermi--Dirac Statistics}

-We now extend the envariance-based~\cite{zurek2003,deffner2016} approach to the grand canonical setting, where the system $S$ is in contact with a particle reservoir (chemical potential $\mu$) and a heat bath (temperature $T$).
-The environment $E$ encodes indistinguishability and particle exchange symmetry through entanglement.
-The total system–environment state can be written as
+We now extend the envariance-based~\cite{zurek2003,deffner2016} framework to the grand-canonical setting, where the system $S$ exchanges both energy and particles with a large environment acting as a heat and particle reservoir, characterized by temperature $T$ and chemical potential $\mu$.